National Archives facilities

-In the United States, the National Archives facilities are facilities and buildings housing the research and agency services of the country's National Archives and Records Administration.
+The United States National Archives and Records Administration maintains facilities and buildings housing its records and services across the country.
 Within the organization of the National Archives, the upkeep of its facilities falls under the National Archives Facilities and Property Management Office.

 National Archives Building

 The National Archives Building, known informally as Archives I, located north of the National Mall on Constitution Avenue in Washington, D.C., opened as its original headquarters in 1935.
 It holds the original copies of the three main formative documents of the United States and its government: the Declaration of Independence, the Constitution, and the Bill of Rights.
 It also hosts a copy of the 1297 Magna Carta confirmed by Edward I. These are displayed to the public in the main chamber of the National Archives, which is called the Rotunda for the Charters of Freedom.
 The National Archives Building also exhibits other important American historical documents such as the Louisiana Purchase Treaty, the Emancipation Proclamation, and collections of photography and other historically and culturally significant American artifacts.

 Once inside the Rotunda for the Charters of Freedom, there are no lines to see the individual documents and visitors are allowed to walk from document to document as they wish.
 For over 30 years the National Archives have forbidden flash photography but the advent of cameras with automatic flashes have made the rules increasingly difficult to enforce.
 As a result, all filming, photographing, and videotaping by the public in the exhibition areas has been prohibited since February 25, 2010.

 An Innovation Hub provides facilities for the public to access NARA documents and provide metadata.
 Historical records of the U.S. House of Representatives and the U.S. Senate are available for research at NARA's Center for Legislative Archives.